bisturi/bisturi/docs/reference/06_field_in_deep.md

  - Then, the unpack is implemented.
 We read 4 (or 16) bytes and we set the val interpreted using 'setval'.
 The new offset is returned (the bytes readed plus the old offset).
  - Similar for 'pack'.
-We get the val using 'getval' and transform the ip address to its binary representation which is returned
+We get the val using 'getval' and transform the ip address to its binary representation which it is added to the fragments and returned

 ```python
 >>> class IP_Example(Packet):